-We continue to work closely with the Rhode Island Department of Human Services (DHS), and follow CDC guidelines and the plan to reopen Rhode Island child care centers.
+We continue to work closely with the Rhode Island Department of Human Services (DHS), and follow CDC guidelines and the Reopening RI Child Care Playbook.
 We have worked hard to make changes to allow us to provide a service for families.
-Read more about the Reopening RI plans at reopeningri.com.
+Read more at reopeningri.com.

 Some changes you will notice: